-We have full time staff in the United States, Israel and Palestine, as well as an active operation team comprised of volunteers, and work year-round on a variety of responsibilities.
-This includes local participant and host family recruiting, communications and public relations, community outreach, event planning, Alumni Club coordination, and much of the planning for the 18-day Summer Program.
+We have full time staff in the United States, Israel and Palestine, as well as an active operation team comprised of volunteers that work year-round on a variety of responsibilities.
+This includes local participant and host family recruiting, communications and public relations, community outreach, event planning, Alumni Club coordination, and much of the planning for the 19-day Summer Program.

-We continue to broaden our reach in the United States and the Middle East— geographically, religiously, and politically— and the volunteer base upon which we depend continues to grow.
-Our Summer Programs typically involve a total of 80+ participants, and we aim for diversity in religion, geography and political viewpoints.
+We continue to broaden our reach in the United States and the Middle East— geographically, religiously, and politically.
+Our Summer Programs typically involve a total of approximately 90 participants, and we aim for diversity in religion, geography and political viewpoints.

 In addition to our Middle East and American Alumni Clubs, HOP also has an Excel (XL) Program for outstanding participants to return to the Summer Program for a second year to participate in leadership training.
 The leadership skills they develop, along with the meaningful connections they build within the HOP community, help our alumni prepare to be leaders of the next generation.

 HOP is a program that gives you something to hold on to.
 It gives you friends that you never thought you would have and it teaches you about yourself and how to listen, feel compassion, and how to disagree but still create such a caring friendship. – Adi, Jewish Israeli XL